mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

 - `Stage 2`'s following iteration jobs, the chain continues from where it has stooped by the end of last job and aslo reassumes the adaption

 ### `covarianceBase`
+Most of the functions related to auto-adaption feature could be found in the [`covarianceBase`](https://github.com/t2k-software/MaCh3/blob/DBarrow_JointFit_AtmDetSyst/covariance/covarianceBase.cpp) class.